 Dai Dai Shogi

 Dai Dai Shogi is one of the 'Large Shogi variants' of which records have been preserved since medieval times, and large it is indeed.
-On a 17x17 board each side starts with 96 pieces of 64 different types, making this double the size of Chu Shogi, which was the dominant for of Chess in Japan in those days.
+On a 17x17 board each side starts with 96 pieces of 64 different types, making this double the size of Chu Shogi, which was the dominant form of Chess in Japan in those days.
 The vast majority of piece types have only stepping or (limited-range) sliding moves, as oblique leapers are virtually non-existent in Shogi, give or take an occasional Knight.
 The number of piece types can be so large because the pieces in general lack the 8-fold symmetry that all orthodox Chess pieces (except Pawn) have.
 By giving the pieces different ranges in the various directions this extraorinarily large number of piece types can be constructed.
-Some pieces even break the left-right symmetry that even the FIDE Pawn still respects.
+Some pieces even break the left-right symmetry, which the FIDE Pawn still respects.

 So most of the 64 piece types have quite ordinary Rook or Bishop moves, and many are in fact 'steppers', which have a sub-set of the moves of an orthodox King.
 A large number of these pieces is in fact exceedingly weak, with steps in just 2 or 3 directions.